rwilcox/git-cat/README.markdown

 If you want to help here are some things I'd like to do but lack time:

-  1. Extract help documentation from the `git-cat.sh` file and make it something that can be translated into a manpage.
+  1. Extract help documentation from the `git-cat` file and make it something that can be translated into a manpage.
   2. Installation script to install a `git-cat` symbolic link to somewhere nice on $PATH, and also install said manpage.

 Authors